logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/list-view/action-list-view/_index.md

 From a list view, you can open a user-defined action in the editor by right-clicking its list view entry, then clicking **Open**.

-**Tip:** You can also open multiple user-defined actions by using your keyboard's Shift key to select a contiguous range of actions \(or Control to select multiple noncontiguous actions\); then right-click the selection, and click Open.
+{{<tip>}} You can also open multiple user-defined actions by using your keyboard's Shift key to select a contiguous range of actions \(or Control to select multiple noncontiguous actions\); then right-click the selection, and click Open.

 ## Revision control